leebaird/discover/README.md

 * Discover should be ran as root from this location.
 * cd /opt/discover/
 * ./discover.sh
-* Select option 15 to update various tools before useing the framework.
+* Select option 15 to update various tools before using the framework.

 ```
 RECON